coo1y/thailand-travel-companion/README.md

 - User provides key travel inputs:
     - Nationality, departure location, return date, budget, and personal interests
-    - This is either entered manually or loaded from saved user data (e.g., from a PostgreSQL database)
 - Itinerary Generation Agents:
     - **Attractions Agent:** selects suitable tourist spots based on interest, time, and geography
     - **Flights Agent:** finds suitable outbound and return flights using Bing Search or flight APIs